Term: Spring 2024 (Soc 320, Section 036)

-Duties: Research assistants will watch and systematically analyze a subset of the highest-grossing films and television series of the last century.
-They will be asked to 1) write analytic memos summarizing themes and patterns they encounter in the media they are assigned; 2) apply a comprehensive series of codes to each piece of media; and 3) attend weekly meetings with the research team to discuss the project.
+Duties: Undergraduate assistants will watch and systematically analyze a subset of the highest-grossing films and television series of the last century.
+They will be asked to 1) apply a comprehensive series of codes to each piece of media; and 2) attend biweekly meetings with the research team to discuss the project.

 Requirements: The research assistant should: